ekedonald/Ansible-Automation-Project/README.md

 * Click on the `Confirm merge` button.

-* Head back to your terminal on VS Code, checkot from `prj-145` branch into the main and pull down the latest changes using the commands shown below:
+* Head back to your terminal on VS Code, checkout from `prj-145` branch into the main and pull down the latest changes using the commands shown below:

 ```sh
 git checkout main && git pull
 ```

-* Once your code changes appear on the `main` branch, Jenkins will be triggered to do the `ansible` job and save all the files (i.e. build artifacts) to .
+* Once your code changes appear on the `main` branch, Jenkins will be triggered to do the `ansible` job and save all the files (i.e. build artifacts).

 ### Step 10: Run the first Ansible test